poetic/ember-fryctoria/README.md

 store.syncer.syncDown(user); // create or update user record into localforage store.syncer.syncDown([user1, user2]); // create or update user records into localforage
 ```

+# How to handle errors during syncUp?
+By default, when we get an error during syncUp, syncer will stop syncing.
+In the
+next syncUp, syncer will try to start from the failed job.
+You can change this
+behavior by adding a initializer and add a handleSyncError method in syncer.

+The initializer *initializers/reopen-syncer.js* should already be created when you
+install the addon via ember-cli.
+You can modify the handleSyncError method to
+handle errors.
+For example, you can remove all jobs when you get an error during syncUp.

+# How to decide what is offline?
+By default, whenever we have ```error.status === 0```, we define it as offline.
+You can overwrite this behavior by overwriting *isOffline* method in the syncer.
+Again, you can do this in reopen-syncer initializer.